nightwatchjs/nightwatch-docs/guide/configuration/config-selenium-settings.md

        </li>
        <li>
          <code>webdriver.ie.driver</code>:
          Nightwatch has support for <strong>Internet Explorer</strong> also.
-To enable this you have to download the <a href="https://code.google.com/p/selenium/wiki/InternetExplorerDriver" target="_blank">IE Driver binary</a> and specify it's location here.
+To enable this you have to download the <a href= "https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver" target="_blank">IE Driver binary</a> and specify it's location here.
      Also don't forget to specify "internet explorer" as the browser name in the <code>desiredCapabilities</code> object.
        </li>
      </ul>